mikesela/yaas/README.md

 Overview:

-  This is an auth and item server for an online game.
+  This is an auth and item server that uses Google App Engine designed for an online game.
 It provides APIs enabling a game to register and manage servers and then add inventory to game users.

   Here is the list of supported APIs:
       /user/create